What is Background Verification?

 #2.
 Court Record Database Check: This is way quicker and simpler however, not as stringent as not all police stations have digitized records.
 It is basically a negative check to decipher whether the candidate in question has any criminal record for eg. the High court, supreme court, district court, etc.

 In a nutshell, this is how Indian companies get their job applicants verified.
-There are a host of other checks such as social media background screening, global database check, credit check, etc.
+There are a host of other checks such as social media background verification, global database check, credit check, etc.

 For any questions about BGV or if you want to get yourself voluntarily verified to see what your next employer will see or if you want to stand out from the crowd during the recruitment journey check us out and contact us!